COSIMA/regional-mom6/docs/angle_calculation.md

 Here we explain the implementation of MOM6 angle calculation in regional-mom6, which is the process by which regional-mom6 calculates the angle of curved horizontal grids (``hgrids``).

 ## Grid-cell angle of rotation algorithm
-Steps 1-5 replicate the angle calculation as done by MOM6.
-Step 6 is an additional step required to apply this algorithm to the boundary points.
+Steps 1-4 replicate the angle calculation in the interior ``t``-points, as done by MOM6.
+Step 5 is an additional step required to apply this algorithm to the boundary ``q``-points.

 1. Determine the longitudinal extent of our domain, or periodic range of longitudes.
 For grids that go around the globe ``len_lon = 360``; for regional domains ``len_lon`` is provided by the ``hgrid``.
 2. Find the four ``q``-points surrounding each ``t``-point in our grid.
 These four ``q`` points form a quadrilateral; let's denote them as top-left (TL), top-right (TR), bottom-left (BL), bottom-right (BR).
 We want to determine the average angle of rotation of this quadrilateral compared to the North-South direction.
 We ensure that the longitudes of the ``q`` points are within the range of ``len_lon`` around the ``t``-point itself via ({meth}`rotation.modulo_around_point <regional_mom6.rotation.modulo_around_point>`).